erdemUB/BCG-code/README.md

 ## Directory structure ##
+### **LDP**:
-### **LDP**: contains source code to reproduce the results of LDP and APK features
+Contains source code to reproduce the results of LDP and APK features
 * **main.py**: program to produce the LDP and APK feature results.

+### **GNN**:
-### **GNN**: contains source code to reproduce the results of GNN methods (GCN, GIN, and GraphSAGE).
+Contains source code to reproduce the results of GNN methods (GCN, GIN, and GraphSAGE).
 Note that, we utilize the code from Malnet paper and adapted to our experimental setup.

+### datasets:
-### datasets: It should contain the dataset.
+It should contain the dataset.
 Please download the FCG dataset and APk features files from this link: https://jakir-sust.github.io/BCG-dataset/.

+### Results:
+Executing the code will create a new file contaning the detail results inside results folder for the given experiment and dataset type.

 <!-- ## Requirements -->
 <!-- ```bash -->